Watch FIFA World Cup 2026™

 What job-hunting tips can help ICT professionals succeed in Australia?

-Ayesha Umar, a software engineer from Pakistan and National Executive Committee Member of the Career Development Association of Australia, understands the struggle well.
+Ayesha Umar, an electrical engineer from Pakistan and National Executive Committee Member of the Career Development Association of Australia, understands the struggle well.

 Her advice?
 Don’t just spam applications, study the market.